aryansbtloe/com.aryansbtloe.factsandquotes.ios/index.md

 use the materials for any commercial purpose, or for any public display (commercial or non-commercial);

-attempt to decompile or reverse engineer any software contained in Template;
+attempt to decompile or reverse engineer any software contained in Facts and Quotes;

 remove any copyright or other proprietary notations from the materials; or